Heartbreaking Video Captures Two Orcas Stuck In Empty Marine Park Months After Shutdown

 “Orcas don’t belong in concrete tanks,” he said plainly.
 “They belong in the ocean.”

-One recent decision may have been to buy the orcas sometime.
+One recent decision may have bought the orcas some time.
 Authorities had considered moving them to Loro Parque Zoo in Tenerife, but that plan was blocked.

 “The Spanish government deserves credit for stopping the relocation into the dangerous, unsafe tanks of Loro Parque Zoo,” Phillips added.